Externally driven condensates show translation-induced polarization, directed coalescence, and anomalous diffusion in viscoelastic media: Feedback of condensate motion on the fluid

-where $\mathcal{D}$ is the time-independent domain of the condensate in the comoving and corotating frame.
+with $\mathcal{D}$ the domain of the condensate in the comoving frame, is a modified Green's function.
 In future studies, these results can be used to derive an equivalent of the Rotne-Prager-Yamakawa tensor~\cite{rotne_prager_1969, yamakawa_1970} to study fluid-mediated interactions in the context of biomolecular condensates.